SipioneDavide/sipionedavide.github.io/_pages/about.md

 ---
 permalink: /
-title: "Davide Sipione - PhD Student in Mathematical Sciences"
+title: "Davide Sipione"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-PhD Student in Mathematical Sciences
+PhD Student in Mathematical Sciences.

 Department of Mathematical Sciences, Politecnico di Torino

 ---